f4lc0nd/subdomains-folder/README.md

 By using this repository, you agree to adhere to ethical standards and comply with the terms and conditions of the respective bug bounty platforms.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the GPL License.

 ## Contact
 For any questions or concerns, feel free to open an issue in the repository or reach out to us at sofalcons@outlook.com.